zarr-developers/blog/_posts/2024-08-30-zarr-v3-specification.markdown

 With the official release around the corner, there's a lot to look forward to.
-But before we dive headfirst into integrating Zarr-Python V3 into our workflows, I want to take a moment to provide an overview of the key changes and enhancements we've made in this new version.
+But before we dive headfirst into integrating Zarr-Python V3 into our workflows, I want to take a moment to provide an overview of the key changes and enhancements we've made in this new version of specification.

 For detailed information and the full specification, please refer to the [Zarr V3 Specification](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html).